Whitmire in Newberry County, South Carolina — The American South (South Atlantic)

 Great Britton Arrowood; Thomas Bellue; Howard Eugene Bouleware; Ralph Cochran; William T. Crosby; Gilman G. Crosby; John E. Davis; Robert V. Evans; Floyd Virgil Gilliam; James R. Hayes; James A. Johnson; Roosevelt Johnson; John Bruce Loftis, Jr.; Robert P. McCall; William McMurry; William L. McCollough; John H. Osborne; Marion E. Reed; Harold A. Senn; Lawrence E. Summers; Stanley J. Teasley; James C. Vinson

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Our Heroes of World War II (here, next to this marker); Textile Memorial Veterans Memorial (approx. 0.6 miles away); Otterson's Fort (approx. 6.1 miles away); Ebenezer Methodist Church (approx. 7½ miles away); Rose Hill Mansion (approx. 7.8 miles away); Gist Cemetery (approx. 7.9 miles away); The Old Quaker Cemetary (was approx. 8 miles away but has been reported missing. ).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Our Heroes of World War II (here, next to this marker); Textile Memorial (approx. ¼ mile away); Veterans Memorial (approx. 0.6 miles away); Otterson's Fort (approx. 6.1 miles away); Ebenezer Methodist Church (approx. 7½ miles away); Rose Hill Mansion (approx. 7.8 miles away); Gist Cemetery (approx. 7.9 miles away); Mount Bethel Academy (approx. 9.8 miles away).
 Touch for a list and map of all markers in Whitmire.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 16, 2012, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 423 times since then and 16 times this year.
+It was originally submitted on April 16, 2012, by Anna Inbody of Columbia, South Carolina.
+This page has been viewed 460 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 16, 2012, by Anna Inbody of Columbia, South Carolina.
 6, 7. submitted on February 19, 2013, by Stanley and Terrie Howard of Greer, South Carolina. • Craig Swain was the editor who published this page.